Jinboi/calculator/README.md

 This app helps you solve quick calculations.

+You can perform addition, subtraction, multiplication, and division and much more advanced calculations!

 This is the C# Console Project #2

 ## Features

---**Advanced Calculations**: Solve difficult calculations such as square roots.
+- **Advanced Calculations**: Solve difficult calculations such as square roots.
---**Calculation Counter**: You can see how many times you've used the calculator.
+- **Calculation Counter**: You can see how many times you've used the calculator.
---**Calculation Repeater**: You can choose an answer from the list of your latest calculation to do more calculations.
+- **Calculation Repeater**: You can choose an answer from the list of your latest calculation to do more calculations.

 ## Getting Started